Chkili/blue-crab-predation__/README.md

 \---

-## Calculation of temperature-dependent predation regressions
+## Temperature and salinity effects on predation